lookingglasslab/VisualFeatureSearch/README.md

 # Interactive Visual Feature Search
 Devon Ulrich and Ruth Fong

-This repo contains the code for our 2022 preprint "[Interactive Visual Feature Search](https://arxiv.org/abs/2211.15060)".
+This repo contains the code for our 2023 paper "[Interactive Visual Feature Search](https://openreview.net/pdf?id=JqfN8vp1ov)".

 Many visualization techniques have been created to help explain the behavior of convolutional neural networks (CNNs), but they largely consist of static diagrams that convey limited information.
 Interactive visualizations can provide more rich insights and allow users to more easily explore a model's behavior; however, they are typically not easily reusable and are specific to a particular model.